Ronald McDonald House

 San Jose Family Shelter

+This is an Off Leash team and all pets must have passed the Off Leash evaluation class.
 This facility is a temporary home in San Jose for families who are currently unable to afford housing in the area.
-The parents are working and/or going to school and live with their children at the shelter until they can save enough money for their own place.
 If you enjoy working with kids, this is the site for you!
-This is an outdoor visit with a small team of multi-generational human volunteers and both small and large dogs.
-We don't currently have any cats or bunnies at the site, but they would be very welcome.
-This is an Off-Leash team and pets must have passed the off-leash evaluation class to be allowed off-leash.
-Dogs may be allowed off leash to play fetch, etc. Dogs on this team must love children and get along well with other dogs.
+This is an outdoor visit located in an enclosed patio; both small and large dogs welcome.
+Dogs on this team must love children and get along well with other dogs.

 Santa Teresa Library - Reading Buddies